RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

 ### Exercises

-1. According to @king2006publication, what is the key task of subheadings (pick one)?
+1. According to @zinsser, whose picture hangs in Zinsser's office?
     a.
+Charlotte Bronte
+    b.
+E. M. Forster
+    c.
+E. B. White
+    d.
+Stephen King
+2. According to @zinsser, what is the secret to good writing?
+    a.
+Correct sentence structure and grammar.
+    b.
+The use of long words, adverbs, and passive voice.
+    c.
+Thorough planning.
+    d.
+Strip every sentence to its cleanest components.
+3. According to @zinsser, what must a writer constantly ask?
+    a.
+What am I trying to say?
+    b.
+Who am I writing for?
+    c.
+How can this be re-written?
+    d.
+Why does this matter?
+4. Which two repeated words, characterize the advice of @zinsser?
+    a.
+Re-write, re-write.
+    b.
+Remove, remove.
+    c.
+Simplify, simplify.
+    d.
+Less, less.
+5. According to @zinsser, a writer should never say anything in writing that they wouldn't say in?
+    a.
+Private
+    b.
+Public
+    c.
+Conversation
+    d.
+Speeches
+6. According to @zinsser, what are the only tools that a writer has?
+    a.
+Papers
+    b.
+Words
+    c.
+Paragraphs
+    d.
+Sentences
+7. According to @king2006publication, what is the key task of subheadings (pick one)?
+    a.
 Enable a reader who randomly falls asleep but keeps turning pages to know where they are.
     b.
 Be broad and sweeping so that a reader is impressed by the importance of the paper.
     c.
 Use acronyms to integrate the paper into the literature.
-2. According to @king2006publication, what is the maximum length of an abstract (pick one)?
+8. According to @king2006publication, what is the maximum length of an abstract (pick one)?
     a.
 Two hundred words.
     b.
 Two hundred and fifty words.
     c.
 One hundred words.
     d.
 One hundred and fifty words.
-3. According to @king2006publication, in a paper, raw computer output should be (pick one)?
+9. According to @king2006publication, in a paper, raw computer output should be (pick one)?
     a.
 Commented out.
     b.
 Not included.
     a.
 Included.
-5. According to @king2006publication, if our standard error was 0.05 then which of the following specificity for a coefficient would be silly (select all that apply)?
+10. According to @king2006publication, if our standard error was 0.05 then which of the following specificity for a coefficient would be silly (select all that apply)?
     a.
 2.7182818
     b.
 2.718282
     c.
 2.72